How do I leave a tip?

 How do I check my tip?

-To check whether or not your tip has become eligible for a reward, you must call the tipline (1-800-222-8477) and provide your tipster number.
-The call taker will check to see if a reward has been authorized for that tip.
+To check if your tip is eligible for a reward, you must call the tip line (1-800-222-8477) and provide your tipster number.
+The call taker will check to see if a reward has been authorized for that tip and provide further information on pick up.

 If my tip receives a reward, how do I pick it up?

 Crime Stoppers works with ATB Financial to distribute the tip rewards.
 If your tip received a reward, you will be able to choose any ATB branch in Alberta to pick up your reward.
 The branch will prepare an unmarked envelope with cash.
 You can walk into the branch, simply provide your tipster number, and walk out with the money.
-Your tipster number is the only information they ask for – another reason why it is important to keep this number secret so that no one else can pick up your reward.
+Your tipster number is the only information they ask for.
+Your name or ID is not needed, so it is important to keep your tip number secret so that no one else can pick up your reward.

 Crime Stoppers has a charitable office and uses Social Media to share information.
 Tips provided through any of these channels (calling the office, Facebook comments, or Tweets) WILL NOT be anonymous and WILL NOT be passed along through regular Crime Stoppers channels.
 Individuals wishing to become anonymous tipsters must use one of the methods mentioned above.